PHOENIX — Arizona Senate bills requiring federal agents to register with a

 local sheriff and barring federal officials from making arrests without the

-sheriff’s permission have essentially been killed over constitutional concerns.
+sheriff’s permission have stalled over constitutional concerns.

-committee’s attorney said they likely ran afoul of the supremacy clause of the
+the committee’s attorney said they likely ran afoul of the supremacy clause of

-any fines they collect.
+fines they collect.

 give federal agents permission to makes arrests or searches.